SeniorSA/gitlib/README.md

 **IMPORTANT**: The commit message passed as argument is customized based on the **current branch name**.
 If the branch name match the pattern:
 * b_task_1234: The message will be formatted using the task number 1234.

+IF the commit prefix is `REVERT`, instead of asking for the task number, you'll be prompted to speficy the ID of the target commit (SHA1 hash).

 #### Examples:
 Current branch: **master**
 > \> `gcommit -p "Added the save button click event"` <br>